yggdrasilradio/templeofrom/README.md

 Expanded to add more rooms (the maze is 45% larger!), monsters, treasures.

 CLEAR, ENTER and SHIFT change video modes.
+Coco 1/2 defaults to CMP, Coco 3 to RGB.

 BREAK quits the game and exits to RSDOS.